DeclarativeHub/Layoutless/README.md

 }
 ```

 Layoutless is not just another DSL that simplifies Auto Layout code, rather it is a layer on top of Auto Layout and UIKit that provides a way to abstract common layout patterns and enable consistent styling approach.
-Layoutless is a very lightweight library - it has only around 1k lines of code.
+It is a very lightweight library - around 1k lines of code.

 There are three main features of Layoutless.